EkuDS1/trying-out-BarChartRaces/README.md

-# trying-out-BarChartRaces
+# Watching South Asian Literacy Rates duke it out for 40 years

-Bar Chart Race for South Asian Literacy Rates over the past 40 years
+Details in Google Colab notebook